Runarok/gfg-py-projects/top-python-projects-gfg/rock_paper_scissors/README.md

 [Python Rock Paper Scissor Game – GeeksforGeeks](https://www.geeksforgeeks.org/python/python-program-implement-rock-paper-scissor-game/)

 While the original demonstrates the core mechanics, this version expands it into a **fully interactive game**, complete with AI modes, menus, and performance tracking — perfect for learning and fun.

----

-Let me know if you'd like me to turn this into a proper `README.md` file or generate a GitHub-ready version!